I PROJECT CONFIDENCE programs simply train you to LISTEN TO YOUR INTUITION AND TRUST YOUR INSTINCTS

 To listen and really HEAR what people were saying to me

 To always do things for myself, not to expect someone else to do it for me

-It was also about knowing what things NOT to do.
+It's also about knowing what NOT to do.

-It was these things, and many others that taught me to be confident.
 I use the word “trained” because training is different than teaching.
 When you are taught something, you are presented with information, you learn it, and move on.
 With training, you live it.
 You incorporate it into your life, and build on it.
 It becomes a part of who you are.
 Confidence becomes a part of who you are.
 And confidence comes with training.
 Someone who is “in training” is always learning and applying what they’ve learned.
 Training includes making some mistakes along the way.
-Part of the training is recognizing those mistakes and doing it differently next time.
+Part of the training is recognizing those mistakes and learning from them.
 Mistakes are OK.
 Mistakes are expected.
 Soon by applying your training you’ll begin to recognize them before they happen, and you’ll know the right choices to make.
 How you ask?
-It’s all about trusting your instincts.

 IT'S ALL ABOUT TRUSTING YOUR INSTINCTS.

 connect with I PROJECT CONFIDENCE and the HOLOGRAM PROJECT on twitter: @HOLOproject #everyonematters #moreofthis